 1.2.
-The complainants referred their complaints under the Equal Status Acts 2000 to 2011 to the Director of the Equality Tribunal on 28 February 2011, respectively.
-A submission was received on 13 July 2011.
-No submission was received from the respondent; however, solicitors instructed by the respondent's receivers wrote to the Tribunal on 13 March 2011, indicating that the receivers did not intend to defend the cases.
-On 21 August 2012, in accordance with his powers under S. 75 of the Acts, the Director delegated the case to me, Stephen Bonnlander, an Equality Officer, for investigation, hearing and decision and for the exercise of other relevant functions of the Director under Part III of the Acts.
+The complainant referred a complaint under the Equal Status Acts 2000 to 2011 to the Director of the Equality Tribunal on 23 October 2014.
+A submission was received from the complainant on 13 May 2015.
+A submission was received from the respondent on 8 July 2015.
+On 5 November 2015, in accordance with his powers under S. 25 of the Acts, the Director General of the Workplace Relations Commission delegated the case to me, Stephen Bonnlander, an Equality Officer, for investigation, hearing and decision and for the exercise of other relevant functions of the Director General under Part III of the Acts.
 On this date my investigation commenced.
-As required by Section 25(1) of the Acts and as part of my investigation, I proceeded to hold a joint hearing of the case on 14 September 2012.
-The respondent did not attend the hearing.
+As required by Section 25(1) of the Acts and as part of my investigation, I proceeded to hold a joint hearing of the case on 11 December 2015.

 3. Summary of the Respondent’s Written Submission

 3.1.
 The respondent denies that it discriminated against the complainant in any way.
 In its written submission, it provides some detail on how the situation in the family looked to the social worker assigned to the case.
 Specifically on the child care arrangements, it submits that these recommendations were made after interviewing the children about their preferences.

 4.1.
 After reading the parties’ submissions, and before the hearing of the complaint, a concern arose for me that the Tribunal might have no jurisdiction in the matter pursuant to the provisions of S. 14(1)(a)(i) of the Equal Status Acts, which read: